CarmanK/GraphSemantics/README.md

 2. The scraped_text.txt is then run through AutoPhrase, which was trained on a 1GB file containing various other PubMed abstracts concatenated with the scraped text from the websites.
 The output is stored in ../output_data/tmp/segmentation.txt.
 This text file tags all of the important phrases obtained from step 1.1.

-3. The jupiter file named phrase_selector.py then extracts the phrases from segmentation.txt with regards to their respective layer and calculates the TF-IDF scores to select the top-k phrases per layer.
+3. The phrase_selector.py then extracts the phrases from segmentation.txt with regards to their respective layer and calculates the TF-IDF scores to select the top-k phrases per layer.

   * The k we chose for this proof of concept was 10.
 This k should be tinkered with for more efficient computations.

 ## Step 2
-1. elastic.py then indexes all of the titles + abstracts obtained in step 1.1 to our elasticsearch index.
+1. elastic_indexer.py then indexes all of the titles + abstracts obtained in step 1.1 to our elasticsearch index.

-  * Currently, our indexing is in one file combined with the querying, and is not in function form, and should be separated and cleaned up.
-  * elastic.py should use the count() method to obtain the current id for a specific index instead of just using the variable i like we did.

-2. elastic.py then takes the top-k output obtained from step 1.3 and queries every possible phrase combination in each layer in our indexed abstracts.
-The top-k articles are then jumped to a json file.
+2. elastic_querier.py then takes the top-k phrases obtained from step 1.3 and queries every possible phrase combination in each layer in our elasticsearch.
+The top-k articles are then dumped to a json file.

   * The current output format is:
      * "phrase": phrases